scipy-conference/scipy_proceedings/papers/matthew_rocklin/matthew_rocklin.rst

 ------------

 The Scientific Python stack rarely leverages parallel computation.
-Code built off of NumPy and Pandas generally runs in a single thread on data that fits comfortably in memory.
+Code built off of NumPy or Pandas generally runs in a single thread on data that fits comfortably in memory.
 Advances in hardware in the last decade in multi-core processors and solid state drives provide significant and yet largely untapped performance advantages.